M. C. Sampath

 M. C. Sampath is an Indian politician and former member of the Tamil Nadu legislative assembly from Cuddalore constituency.
-He is former the Minister for Industrial Department, Govt. of Tamil Nadu.
+He is the former Minister for Industrial Department, Govt. of Tamil Nadu.
 He represents Anna Dravida Munnetra Kazhagam party.

 Sampath was Minister for Special Program Implementation until November 2011 when a cabinet reshuffle by Jayalalithaa resulted in him becoming Minister for Rural Industries, where he replaced C. Shanmugavelu.